International Public Sector Financial Accountability Index

-The results paint a positive picture for future accrual and adoption efforts globally.
+The results painted a positive picture for future accrual and adoption efforts globally.

-Within five years, it is projected that the number of governments reporting on accrual will rise from 25% to 65%.
-The greatest areas of accrual reform during this time will be Africa, Asia and Latin America and the Caribbean.
+The report projected that the number of governments reporting on accrual will rise from 25% in 2018 to 65% in 2023.
+The greatest areas of accrual reform during this time were projected to be Africa, Asia and Latin America and the Caribbean.

 There is significant accrual adoption activity underway across all regions of the world.
-Based on the Index findings, it is clear that the number of governments reporting on accrual will more than double in the next five years.
-The current projection is that, by the end of 2023, 98 of governments (65% of the Index population) will report fully on accrual.
+Based on the Index findings, the number of governments reporting on accrual was projected to be more than double in the next five years from 2018.
+The report projected that, by the end of 2023, 98 of governments (65% of the Index population) will report fully on accrual.

-The regions expected to see the greatest increases in accrual adoption by 2023 include:
+The regions expected to see the greatest increases in accrual adoption by 2023 included: